Take A Tour Behind The Scenes Of CBS Production For The Super Bowl LIII

-ATLANTA (CBS4)– Just steps away from the field at Mercedes Benz Stadium, surrounded by giant concrete pillars, you will find a fleet of trailers and hundreds of anxious men and women buzzing in anticipation of Sunday’s game between the Patriots and Falcons.
+ATLANTA (CBS4) — Just steps away from the field at Mercedes Benz Stadium, surrounded by giant concrete pillars, you will find a fleet of trailers and hundreds of anxious men and women buzzing in anticipation of Sunday’s game between the Patriots and Rams.
 This is the CBS Compound.

 The production for Super Bowl LIII has been in the works for years.